hugo-fixit/FixIt/README.md

 git submodule update --remote --merge
 ```

-Next, go to the `config.toml` and change the default theme to `FixIt`.
+Next, go to the `hugo.toml` and change the default theme to `FixIt`.

 ```diff
 - theme = "LoveIt"